Lyall/DQXISFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

-- Fades to black are not spanned to fill the screen.
+- Some fades to black are not spanned to fill the screen.
 - 2D mode is locked to 16:9.

 ## Screenshots